 Paragraph 10 of Schedule 1 to the Instrument omits and substitutes notional subclause 101A(4)) in [CO 14/1252], excluding the note.
 The replacement notional subclause 101A(4)) in [CO 14/1252] clarifies that, despite subclauses 101A(1) and (3) that require costs of derivative financial products to be disclosed, indirect costs of managed investment products or an investment option of a managed investment product do not include amounts that subclause (3) requires to be included as costs of derivative financial products where these products are acquired or disposed of for the primary purpose of avoiding or limiting the financial consequences of fluctuations in, or in the value of, receipts or costs of the managed investment scheme whether or not the receipts or costs arise in or through an interposed vehicle.
-Further, under paragraph 101A(4)(b) in [CO 14/1252] indirect costs of managed investment products or an investment option of a managed investment product do not include indirect costs calculated under paragraph 101A(3)(a) to the extent that the difference would result from the incurring of transactional or operational costs in relation to the ultimate reference assets.
+Further, under paragraph 101A(4)(b) in [CO 14/1252] indirect costs of managed investment products or an investment option of a managed investment products or an investment option of a managed investment products or an investment option of a managed investment products or an investment option of a managed investment products or an investment option of a managed investment product do not include indirect costs calculated under paragraph 101A(3)(a) to the extent that the difference would result from the incurring of transactional or operational costs in relation to the ultimate reference assets.